nmcguinness/L8-3DGD-Module-Content/Labs/lab_3_playability_testing.md

 ## Part A — Stage 3 Audit

-**Complete before your Week 11 lab session.**
+**Complete before your Stage 4 lab session.**

-You need your Stage 3 session notes, survey responses, or any other records from your Week 7 testing.
+You need your Stage 3 session notes, survey responses, or any other records from your testing.
 Open them as a team before beginning.

 ---